microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/Update-MgTeamworkTeamAppSetting.md

 # Update-MgTeamworkTeamAppSetting

 ## SYNOPSIS
-Update the navigation property teamsAppSettings in teamwork
+Update the tenant-wide teamsAppSettings for all Teams apps in the tenant.
+This API is available in the following national cloud deployments.

 ## SYNTAX